-- As you catch these thoughts and feelings in the moment you may also notice choices available to you in that moment.
+- As you catch these thoughts and feelings in the moment you may also notice the choices available to you at that moment.

 Mindfulness practice on a daily basis allows you to become more centred and calm, so you can talk things out instead of spiralling into a screaming match.
 When you’re on the defensive with your partner, criticising or reacting to every word they say, you can miss what’s really going on for them.
 You can miss their experience, what their trigger or hurt was and what they are really asking of us?

 As you cultivate an atmosphere of curiosity, openness and empathy in our communication you can develop greater insight, and compassion towards ourselves and those you love.